armory/docs/content/en/docs/installation/aurora-install.md

 7. In the **How to Deploy** section, configure the **Rollout Ratio** and **Then wait** attributes for the deployment.

-   Add more steps to the canary deployment to set multiple thresholds.
-Each threshold can have its own **Then wait** behavior.
+   Optionally, add more steps to the deployment to configure the rollout behavior.

 8. Save the pipeline.
 9. Trigger a manual execution of the pipeline.